 Cummings promised she would not be silent moving forward, while Schumer even provided her phone number for those who need support.

-D’Elia has maintained that he never “knowingly pursued any underage women at any point," but also apologized for getting "caught up in [his] lifestyle."
+D’Elia has maintained that he never “knowingly pursued any underage women at any point," but also apologised for getting "caught up in [his] lifestyle."